 How to apply …

-The current round of applications for the 2017-18 academic year is now closed.
+The current round of applications for the 2023-24 academic year is now open!
+Current applications are for initiatives to take place before 31/07/2024.

 Maker Monday – Alexa Hartwell

-Waking Walk Winterbourne, Worcester Wonder Wander & Moving Mound Malvern – Gregory Dunn
+Waking Walk Winterbourne & Worcester Wonder Wander – Gregory Dunn

 !TAKEOVER!
-(Vol 2) / PhD open studio research lab – School of Art PhD seminar group (Ana Rutter, Becky Court, Ed McKeon, Gay Place, Gregory Dunn, Jacob Koster, Jakub Ceglarz, Khulod Albugami, Kristian Gath, Lucy Lopez, Mark Walker, Sally Bailey, Sarah Walden, Simon Fleury, Sophie Hedderwick, Tam Alfahal)
+(Vol 2) / PhD open studio research lab – School of Art PhD seminar group (Ana Rutter, Becky Court, Ed McKeon, Gay Place, Gregory Dunn, Jacob Koster, Jakub Ceglarz, Khulod Albugami, Kristian Gath, Lucy Lopez, Mark Walker, Sally Bailey, Sarah Walden, Simon Fleury, Sophie Hedderwick and Tam Alfahal)